budmc29/buds-dotfiles/vimwiki/index.md

 * [ ] daily todo list?
 * [ ] start console at startup and maximize
 * [ ] send mail from linux server
-* [ ] run file update on startup and backup on shutdown
 * [ ] backup vimwiki in bitbucket
 * [ ] finish laravel setup
 * [ ] set vimwiki backups